DiceDB/dice/docs/src/content/docs/commands/GET.md

 ---

 The `GET` command in DiceDB is used to retrieve the value of a specified key.
-If the key exists, the value is written and if it does not then the command returns `nil` and an error is returned if the value stored at key is not a string, because GET only handles string values.
+If the key exists, the value is written and if it does not then the command returns `nil` and an error is returned if the value stored at key is not a string.
 This is one of the most fundamental operations in DiceDB.

 ## Syntax